MichaelLangbein/tdl2/backend/data/wiki/art/design.md

 - example: entry -> view products -> add to cart -> purchase -> done

+2. Get content from your client

+- Always get content first, then do design.
+- Usually in form of a bunch of word-files and images.
+Often one doc per page (home, about, products, ...)

-2. Wireframing
+3. Wireframing

 - balsamic, figma

-3. Pick basic design parameters
+4. Pick basic design parameters

 - Consistent colors, fonts, buttons, icons, forms, boxes
 - Colors: